akki-team/SyliusRegistrationDrawingBundle/README.md

 ## Sylius Registration Drawing Bundle

 ## Description
 Registration drawings for Sylius.
-Manage and export to multiple formats.
+Manage and export to multiple formats (works with the Sylius marketplace plugin).

 ## Installation